Where is Budapest Hungary

 The ruins can be seen scattered relatively in huge area of the city.
 This part of the city called Obuda.
 (Ancient Buda).
 In the famous Obuda island, which is a scene of the popular summer music festival, they found the traces of the Palace of the Roman emperor Hadrianus, when they construct the boat factory at the North part of the island in the 50′s.

 Aquincum was founded around 89 AD.
 Seems it was much smaller than the recent area of the city.
-It was a Roman city and military camp.
+It was a military camp according to historians.

 Budapest is packed with older buildings.
 Some of the bigger residential building’s basements surves as a refuge in the World War.
 Some of this basements has an area of the soccer field (60*120m).
 In the Castle district there is a unique Hospital in the Rock, which was a Hospital during the War.